New York Times: Trump resort hired undocumented workers

 Morales told the Times that she understood that she could be fired and deported but felt she had to speak out.
 She says she is applying for asylum and is exploring a lawsuit claiming workplace abuse and discrimination.

-Her lawyer, Anibal Romero, has called for federal and state investigations into the matter.
+Her lawyer, Romero, has called for federal and state investigations into the matter.

 "This toxic environment was designed to intimidate these women, leaving them fearful for their safety and the safety of their families," he said in a statement.